chaoss/augur/docs/dev-guide-pt2.md

 ### Adding an endpoint

-In `frontend/app/GHDataAPI.js`, add an attribute to the repo class that holds a time series object at the end of the file like this
+In `frontend/app/GHDataAPI.js`, add an attribute to the repo class that holds a times eries object at the end of the file like this
 ```javascript
 repo.<endpointName> = Timeseries('endpoint_name')
 ```